noir-lang/noir/docs/docs/dev_docs/contracts/syntax/state_variables.md

 Unlike a [`singleton`](#get_note-1), the `get_note` function for an ImmutableSingleton doesn't destroy the current note in the background.
 This means that multiple accounts can concurrently call this function to read the value.

-This function will throw if the ImmutableSingleton hasn't been initialised.
+This function will throw if the ImmutableSingleton hasn't been initialized.

 ## `Set<NoteType>`